 - Reduce Bias: Especially in the hiring process, intrinsic biases can affect our hiring decisions.
 The more weight given to skills assessments, the less is given to things like age, gender, previous employer, education, address, and other factors that can inadvertently sway a hiring manager.

-- Consistency: Without an assessment, hiring managers are left with human reports of proficiency – with no objective agreement on the “scale.”
+- Consistency: Without an assessment of skills, hiring managers are left with human reports of proficiency – with no objective agreement on the “scale.”
 One job candidate may report that her skills are mostly “3” on a 3-point scale and another mostly “2” – even if their skill levels are exactly the same.
 A skills assessment does a much better job assigning objective meaning to that 1-2-3 scale.

 - Measure Progress: Whether monitoring the development of individuals or teams, regular skills assessments can confirm progress – or identify areas where the training and support isn’t enough.